www-aplas/www-aplas.github.io/arrival.md

   The journey will cost you around 60 RMB and takes about 45 minutes.
 The taxi needs to be paid in cash.
 Make sure the taxi driver switches on the meter once you left the taxi stand!

+  If you are able to understand Chinese, you can take bus "Express 2" to reach the conference center.
+Following the "Bus(North)" signs, you will find the bus stop of Express 2.
+You need to take the bus to Xi Jiao Da stop, which is very close to the conference center.
+The whole journey will cost you 1h and take you 2RMB.

 <div id="Pudong"> </div>

 ## Travel from Pudong International Airport (PVG) to the Conference Center